notator/ResidentSynthHostTestSite/README.md

 The _ResidentSynth_ is intended to be configured for, and installed with, a web application that knows in advance:
 1. which presets it needs.<br /> Loading time can therefore be minimized by not installing redundant presets.<br />The synth uses a configurable [WebAudioFont](https://github.com/surikov/webaudiofont) that has at least one bank containing at least one preset.<br /> There can be up to 127 banks, each of which can contain up to 127 presets.
 2. which MIDI messages it supports.<br /> The _ResidentSynth_ can therefore use MIDI control messages with non-standard meanings.<br /> All the supported MIDI messages are documented <a href="#midiMessages">below</a>.

+The _ResidentSynth_'s configuration files are located in the `residentSynth/config` folder.
+They are loaded into both the _ResidentSynth_ and _ResidentSynthHost_ at start-time.

 Both the _ResidentSynthHost_ and _ResidentSynth_ are being developed in _this_ repository.
 Issues relating to either of them should be raised here.